-There are close to a hundred parameters that can be set by either typing in the corresponding command number or simply by pressing the MENU key and navigating to the parameter of interest using the up/down arrow keys.
+There are close to a hundred parameters that can be set entering calibration mode and then simply by press the MENU key to list and navigate the parameter of interest using the up/down arrow keys.

 Protecting important settings from unauthorized tampering is a valuable feature and as such, most calibration and setup parameters are protected by a password.
 The password only needs to be entered once and only after the F1 key was pressed to save settings during the last session.
-Once the F1 key was pressed in calibration mode to save the new settings, calibration mode will be exited and to enter calibration mode again, the user needs to enter the password again.
+Once the F1 key was pressed in calibration mode to save the new settings, calibration mode will be exited and to enter calibration mode again, the user needs to enter the password again if the password function was enabled.

 The factory password is [1234].
-It is recommended that the user change this password to a unique 4 number combination in order to protect the integrity of the system scale calibration and settings using COMMAND[98].
+It is recommended that the user change this password to a unique 4 number combination in order to protect the integrity of the system scale calibration and settings using COMMAND[98] in the menu parameter list.